suitcss/suit/doc/utilities.md

 ## Modifiying utilities

-Utilities are should not be edited while in use, unless it is to fix a bug.
+Utilities should not be edited while in use, unless it is to fix a bug.
 Modifications to utilities cascade throughout the application and should be made with extreme care.